Do you love art? Here you will be able to find a variety of activities to dip into!

 Please follow the BWPSarts Twitter page .
-On here, you will be able to share your childs art work and additional activities will be shared weekly.
+On here, you will be able to share your child's art work and see what we are getting up to in school.

 Facts about Henri Rousseau

 ±• Henri Rousseau was a French self-taught painter

 ±He had a big imagination and imagined he could be anywhere when he painted.
 His paintings were very dream-like.